 Brush it up and give it its most voluminous form or go for tapered, faded sides for that contrasted look.
-An all-time favorite men’s hairstyle, the comb-over is popular for its versatility and flexibility, partnered with various hair length, color, and texture.
-Comb overs have evolved over time but still remains a classic.
+An all-time favorite men’s hairstyle, the comb-over is popular for its versatility and flexibility, partnered with various hair lengths, colors, and textures.
+Comb overs have evolved but remain a classic.

 How to style a comb over haircut:

 - Add a product like a high-quality pomade.